martygrant/uwsgamedevbot/README.md

 ## Contributing
 If you are a member of the society and wish to add features, enhancements or fix bugs your contribution is welcome!

-Feel free to choose an item in the Planned list of the [Features](https://github.com/martygrant/uwsgamedevbot#features) section.
+Feel free to choose an item on the [Issues page](https://github.com/martygrant/uwsgamedevbot/issues) section that you would like to work on.
+Already implemented features are [listed below](https://github.com/martygrant/uwsgamedevbot#features).

 To get started you should get the example running from the [discord.py repo](https://github.com/Rapptz/discord.py) and check out the documentation there.
 For a more in-depth tutorial there is a really handy [Discord server](https://discord.gg/GWdhBSp) with guides for basic operations.